Azure/azure-sdk-for-java/sdk/mixedreality/azure-mixedreality-remoterendering/README.md

 If the asset in a conversion is invalid, the conversion operation will return an AssetConversion object with a Failed status and carrying a RemoteRenderingServiceError with details.
-Once the conversion service is able to process the file, a &lt;assetName&gt;.result.json file will be written to the output container.
+Once the conversion service is able to process the file, an &lt;assetName&gt;.result.json file will be written to the output container.
 If the input asset is invalid, then that file will contain a more detailed description of the problem.

 Similarly, sometimes when a session is requested, the session ends up in an error state.